 What is the British Ports Association?

-Created in 1992, the British Ports Association is a national membership body for ports.
-We represent the interests of its 100 full members, and numerous associate members, who handle 86% of all port traffic, to the UK and devolved Governments, the EU and national and international bodies.
+The British Ports Association is a national membership body for ports.
+We represent the interests of operators that handle 86% of all UK port traffic, to Westminster and devolved Governments, and other national and international bodies.

 The UK ports industry plays a fundamentally important role in the country’s economy.
 95% of the UK’s international trade – imports and exports – is carried through UK ports which also handle 25 million international passenger journeys each year.